InsaLili/insalili.github.io/pages/projects.md

 		<h5>Design & develop methods & tools:</h5>
     <ul>
       <li>Co-designed the game with teachers using <b>storyboarding</b> and <b>Balsamiq Mockups</b></li>
-      <li>Managed a students developer for creating the Android application for tablets</li>
+      <li>Managed a student developer for creating the Android application for tablets</li>
       <li>Conducted <b>usability testing</b> with students to study how the mobile device and game design impact their collaboration and task performance using <b>qualitative & quantitative analysis methods</b></li>
     </ul>
 	</div>